araobp/ultrasonic-communication/README.md

 ![ChirpFrame](./doc/ChirpFrame.jpg)

+As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.
+This project is to study Arm Cortex-M4's DSP capabilities.

 ## Preparation: STM32L4 platform and FFT test code on MEMS mic

 This project uses STM32L476RG as MCU/DSP and MP34ST01-M as MEMS microphone: